CounterpartyXCP/Documentation/Counterwallet/counterwallet_doc.md

 Localization and Translation
 ----------------------------

 Counterwallet has been translated into several languages.
-However, because new strings get added periodically, existing languages need to be kept up to date.
+However, new strings get added periodically, which means that existing languages need to be kept up to date.
 New translators and reviewers are welcome to join our project on Transifex.

 ### How to enable language translations in Counterwallet